Agentopians/WeAi/ARCHITECTURE.md

 ### Job Posting Pipeline Agents
 - **Job Posting Agent**: Manages job submissions with 75-char limit validation and 4-issue tracking.
 - **Payment Processing Agent**: Handles job posting payments in ETH or stablecoins and manages renewal notifications.
 A portion of the revenue from job postings may be used to support the $EDIT token ecosystem (e.g., buying $EDIT for rewards distribution).
-- **Verification and Moderation Agent**: **Verification Process & Moderation**: Communicates with verifiers (potentially human editors or specialized AI agents) to gather feedback on content drafts, including approvals, rejections, or required modifications.
+- **Verification and Moderation Agent**: **Verification Process & Moderation**: Employs verifiable methods to communicate with verifiers (potentially human editors or specialized AI agents) to gather feedback on content drafts, including approvals, rejections, or required modifications.
 Ensures job postings meet guidelines and maintains listing quality.
 This agent performs both content verification and job posting moderation.
 Verifiers may be rewarded with $EDIT for their contributions.

 ### Quality Control Agents
 - **Distribution Agent**: **Publication**: Manages newsletter delivery and distribution channels, publishing finalized content as a newsletter.